-ETL and ELT are common data integration processes that are extensively used in data science and business intelligence.
-While leading enterprises use both practices, you might be wondering what is the difference between ETL and ELT?
+ETL and ELT are common data integration practices that are extensively used in data science and business intelligence.
+While leading enterprises use both approaches, you might be wondering what is the difference between ETL and ELT?

 Find out which data integration practice is right for you in this head-to-head ETL vs ELT comparison.